What is hereditary pancreatitis?

 What are the screening options for HP?

-Screening for pancreatic cancer is suggested for people known to have HP.
+Screening for pancreatic cancer is suggested for people known to have HP beginning at age 40, or 10 years before the youngest pancreatic cancer diagnosis in the family.
 However, the effectiveness of current screening techniques for the early diagnosis of pancreatic cancer is not proven.
 Available screening options include:

-- Endoscopic ultrasound, which is a thin, lighted tube guided into the esophagus through the mouth, and a transducer sends out sound waves that can identify if a tumor is present.
+Endoscopic ultrasound, which can be performed during an esophagogastroduodenoscopy (EGD), during which a thin, lighted tube is guided into the esophagus through the mouth, and a transducer sends out sound waves that can identify if there is a tumor.

 Screening options may change over time as new technologies are developed and more is learned about HP.
 It is important to talk with your doctor about appropriate screening tests.